sblanck/smagexp/README.md

 #### upload data

 Data used in this example are extracted from the GEO dataset GSE13601.
-We picked up 6 .CEL (to simplify the example) which can be found at the here
+We picked up 6 .CEL (to simplify the example) which can be found here
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342583.CEL